jcassarly/SamuraiJackAndHisSchedule/README.md

 ### Calendar Sync

 The application will maintain the calendar between all devices on which the user is signed in.
+As a result the application will also require the user to make an account in order to have access to this feature.

 ### Notifications